dmbarbour/wikilon/docs/CommandLine.md

 A significant issue is **side effects**, and how to integrate them with our command lines.
 I want a *useful* command line system, which means access to real-world databases and HTTP and side-effects and so on, and the ability to manage tasks or orchestrate distributed behaviors.

-It is wise to leverage the [AVM and network model](NetworkModel.md).
+It seems wise to leverage the [AVM and network model](NetworkModel.md).
 Idea so far:

         type Shell = (stack * (AVM * ext))
         type AVM = (State * (Behavior * Signal))
         type Behavior = (InMsg * State) → (OutMsgList * State)
         ... (see network model) ...

 Every shell contains an AVM at a stable location.
 The AVM is responsible for side-effects and all interactions with the outside world.
 Incoming messages are received normally by the behavior function.
 Outgoing messages from the user require some special attention: our user must somehow inject messages into the AVM's State such that they'll be added a future OutMsgList.
-We will signal the AVM after every user interaction.
+We will signal the AVM after each user interaction.

 The stack serves a useful role as a staging area for user operations.
 Most user actions will occur on the stack.
-Literals and values will generally be added to the stack, i.e. by implicitly injecting a `\l` operation after each number, text, or block.
-Because a stack is very limited, the user environment may be extended to contain workspaces, clipboards, and rich user models.
+Literals and values will generally be added to the stack, i.e. by implicitly injecting a `\l` operation after each number, text, or block in the command language.
+Because a stack is very limited, the user environment may be extended (in the `ext` area) to contain workspaces, clipboards, and rich user models.
 The stack and extended environment are both invisible to the AVM, which gives us nice properties for stability, non-interference, and portability of the AVM.

 With these different aspects, I think we have everything we need for a radically tailorable shell that can gradually become any machine users need.
 I think I've kept it very simple.
 It may be the case that most or all AVMs in Wikilon are grown in shells.

 A remaining challenge is developing a good 'default' behavior and state for the AVM.
-A minimal model might use an inbox and outbox, and recognizes a signal to deliver the outbox.
+The difficulty is increased a bit because we need easy access to the shell state, e.g. to find information about self or environment.
+A minimal model might use an inbox and outbox, and recognizes the signal to deliver pending messages from the outbox.
 An even more minimal default model might do nothing at all.
-For the latter case, it might be useful to provide a reload or reset capability every time we perform a user interaction, which might allow the machine to quickly load information about itself and the environment.
+For the latter case, it might be useful to provide users an easy ability to signal their shell (e.g. to reset or whatever).
+Default stack and ext are both unit.

 ## Binding to Dictionary